What Does CBD Stand For? And What is CBD Oil?

 The subjective and rCBF tests administer again, followed by another round of CBD or placebo.

 In the end, researchers found that CBD significantly reduced subjective assessments of SAD.
-Also, limbic and paralimbic areas of the brain are positively enhanced.
+Also, this positively boosts the limbic and paralimbic areas of the brain.

 And that was only one study.
 The anxiolytic (anxiety-reducing) effects of CBD in all its forms are well documented.